Chichester Cathedral: Organs and organists

 There has been organ music at Chichester Cathedral almost continuously since the medieval period, with a break during the Commonwealth.
 There are now five pipe organs of different sizes and styles at Chichester Cathedral, with pipes of the Main Organ dating to the Restoration, the Hurd Organ to the late 18th century and the three most recent organs, the Nave Organ, the Walker Organ, which is a small portable organ in the Baroque style, and the Allen Organ, an early example of a digital electronic organ, dating to the late 20th century.

-Several well-known composers, including Thomas Weelkes and John Reading, have served as cathedral organist.
-Anne Maddocks (assistant organist, 1942–49) was the first woman in the country to hold such a post in a cathedral, and Sarah Baldock (organist and master of the choristers, 2008–14) was the second woman to hold the most senior musical post in a Church of England cathedral.
+Several well-known composers, including Thomas Weelkes and John Reading (snr), have served as cathedral organist.
+Anne Maddocks (assistant organist, 1942–1949) was the first woman in the country to hold such a post in a cathedral, and Sarah Baldock (organist and master of the choristers, 2008–2014) was the second woman to hold the most senior musical post in a Church of England cathedral.

 The current organist and master of the choristers is Charles Harrison.
 The assistant organist is Timothy Ravalde.

 Cathedral choir

 Chichester Cathedral Choir consists of eighteen choristers and four probationers, all of whom are educated at the Prebendal School (which sits adjacent to the Cathedral precinct and is the Cathedral Choir School), and six lay vicars, who are professional musicians.

 During school term the cathedral choir sing at eight services each week.
 As well as singing, choristers learn the piano and an orchestral instrument, spending at least eighteen hours a week on musical performance.

-The choir regularly tours abroad and in recent years has visited France and Northern Bavaria (Bamberg, Bayreuth, Nuremberg and Würzburg) and makes frequent visits to Chartres.
+The choir regularly tours abroad and in recent years has visited France and Northern Bavaria (Bamberg, Bayreuth, Nuremberg and Würzburg) and makes frequent visits to Chartres, Chichester's twin city.
 In 2005, the choir made a tour to South Africa.

+Clock

+The turret clock was set going on 9 November 1878 in memory of Dean Walter Hook.
+It had been constructed by J. B. Joyce & Co of Whitchurch, with a double three-legged gravity escapement and Westminster chimes ringing on the 2nd, 3rd and 4th bells of the peal.
+It struck the hour on a bell weighing 73 long cwt.
+The main wheels of the quarter and striking trains were 20 in in diameter.
+The pendulum weight was 2.5 long cwt.

+Bells

+The tower contains a ring of eight bells with a tenor dating from 1706 cast by Richard Phelps with a weight of 2056 lb.
+The bells ring in the key of E flat.

+In addition there is an hour bell cast by John Taylor & Co from 1877 weighing 73 long cwt struck by a hammer of 140 lb and a service bell from ca. 1399 cast by William Dawe.